sahansk2/qol-tampermonkey/README.md

 # qol-tampermonkey
 Quality-of-life Tampermonkey scripts that I hack together.
+PRs welcome!

 **NOTE!!!**: You *must* install [Tampermonkey](https://www.tampermonkey.net/) in your browser first.

 ## Bug Reports

 Either email me at sahansk2+fixme@illinois.edu (please respect the plus addressing), make an issue on GitHub, or contact me on Discord.
+Due to certain classes (*ahem*), progress here might be slow.

 ## License